 Mercedes-Benz of Scottsdale, AZ, has sold many different Mercedes-Benz models over the years.
 From the classics to the cutting-edge, we’ve dealt with them all.
-And in that time, there’s a couple questions that get asked quite often: “what’s a cabriolet,” and “how is that different from a convertible?”
+And in that time, there are a couple of questions that get asked quite often: “What’s a cabriolet?” and “How is that different from a convertible?”
 That’s what we are here to answer today.
+What’s the difference between a cabriolet and a convertible?
+Keep reading to learn more!

 Mercedes-Benz has multiple cabriolet models, including a few upcoming models.